ryanbrozo/spray-hawk/README.md

 * Spray 1.3.x

 ### Getting spray-hawk
-Scala Logging is published to Sonatype OSS and Maven Central.
+*spray-hawk* is published to Sonatype OSS and Maven Central.
 The following example shows how to add a dependency to the latest version of Scala Logging to your sbt build definition:

 ``` scala
 libraryDependencies += "com.ryanbrozo" %% "spray-hawk-lib" % "0.3"